 Review

-If you’re completely unable to take pills or are looking for the best easy-to-swallow prenatal vitamins, you’re probably willing to pay anything for an alternative, right?
+If youโre completely unable to take pills or are looking for the best easy-to-swallow prenatal vitamins, youโre probably willing to pay anything for an alternative, right?
+While Pink Stork seems to know that, the price point is still not as high as youโd expect.

-Some like the flavor, some don’t.
+One tablespoon a day is all you need, and itโs perfectly acceptable to mix this stevia-sweetened supplement into your favorite drink.
+Some like the flavor, some donโt.
 You might be fine with just a glass of water or you might need a giant bottle of juice.

 The main caveat with an all-natural liquid prenatal is that the minerals tend to settle in the bottom of the bottle.
+Be sure to shake it vigorously before every dose to ensure youโre getting the right amount of vitamins and nutrients every day.

 This product is made in the USA and is third-party tested with the cGMP seal on the bottle.
+Even if you are perfectly fine with taking pills, this is an excellent prenatal vitamin choice.

 Best Prenatal Vitamins for PCOS